apisnetworks/apiscp-docs/docs/admin/Panel proxy.md

 #### Passing IP address

 All requests pass `X-Forwarded-For`, which is the client address.
 Each ApisCP panel installation **must be configured** to trust the cp-proxy server's data.
-Failure to do so will result in incorrect brute-force protection applied via [Anvil](../SECURITY.md#remote-access) or worse, IP spoofing by a malicious actor.
+Failure to do so will result in incorrect login data and brute-force protection applied via [Anvil](../SECURITY.md#remote-access).

 On all instances that accept traffic from cp-proxy **besides cp-proxy**, set *[core]* => *http_trusted_forward* assuming cp-proxy has the IP address 1.2.3.4.